On Closed-Form Expressions for the Fisher-Rao Distance: Acknowledgements

 \section{Acknowledgements}

 Part of this work was developed while the first author was with IMECC, Unicamp, Brazil.
 H.K.M. was supported by São Paulo Research Foundation (FAPESP) grant 2021/04516-8.
 F.C.C.M. was supported by Brazilian National Council for Scientific and Technological Development (CNPq) grant 141407/2020-4.
-S.I.R.C. was supported by FAPESP grant 2020/09838-0 and CNPq grant 314441/2021-2.
+S.I.R.C. was supported by FAPESP grant 2020/09838-0 (BI0S -- Brazilian Institute of Data Science) and CNPq grant 314441/2021-2.

 Discussions with Luiz~Lara and Franciele~Silva are gratefully acknowledged.
 We thank Gabriel~Khan for bringing to our attention the example of inverse Gaussian distributions.